 Dog owners in the state of California are accountable for the actions of their pets.
 Owning a pet can be a rewarding experience and dogs provide their owners with unconditional love; however, owning a pet also means taking responsibility for the pet.
 The pet must be fed, raised, trained, and taught how to behave towards other people.
 If the dog is aggressive and attacks other people, the owner is responsible.

 If you or a loved one has been injured by a dog bite attack in Chico, there may be an opportunity to recover the maximum amount of liability under the dog bite laws in the state of California.
 It is important to choose a lawyer with experience representing victims of dog bite attacks in Chico.
 I have multiple decades or experience representing victims of dog bites and understand the intricacies of the legal system, allowing me to provide effective guidance to all of my clients.

 I’m Ed Smith, a Chico dog bite attorney.
 Dog bites can lead to major medical expenses and emotional trauma, particularly if the dog bite requires an extended stay at the hospital.
 If you or someone you know was injured by a dog bite, please call me at (503) 392-9400 for free, friendly advice.
-I also maintain a toll-free number at (800) 404-5400.

 I have been inducted as a member of the Million Dollar Advocates Forum in California.
 We represent some of the top-rated injury lawyers in the United States.
 We have all won multiple settlements or verdicts worth more than $1 Million Dollars.